freenas/freenas-docs/userguide/wizard.rst

-If the %brand% system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click :guilabel:`Next` to skip to the next screen.
+If the %brand% system is on a network that does not contain an Active Directory, LDAP, or NIS server, click :guilabel:`Next` to skip to the next screen.

-However, if the %brand% system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the :guilabel:`Directory Service` drop-down menu.
+However, if the %brand% system is on a network containing an Active Directory, LDAP, or NIS server and you wish to import the users and groups from that server, select the type of directory service in the :guilabel:`Directory Service` drop-down menu.
 The rest of the fields in this screen will vary, depending upon which directory service is selected.
 Available configuration options for each directory service are summarized in Tables
 :numref:`%s <ad_options>`
 through
-:numref:`%s <nt4_options>`.
+:numref:`%s <nis_options>`.

 .. note:: Additional configuration options are available for each directory service.
 The wizard can be used to set the initial values